Our ambition for the North East is to be a growth orientated, dynamic and productive environment where businesses invest, grow and thrive.

 Our aim is to provide affordable, attractive, reliable, safe, healthy transport choices for businesses, residents and visitors.

-New report highlights impact of digital exclusion on access to education and employment in the North East
+New report shows impact of COVID-19 on Good Work Agenda in the North East

 The North East Local Enterprise Partnership and Durham University Business School have published a new report looking at how COVID-19, and the introduction of widespread…

 Black, Asian and Minority Ethnic business leaders invited to share views on North East business support

 Black, Asian and Minority Ethnic business owners in the North East are being invited to a consultation meeting with MP Chi Onwurah to share their…